How to Remove Grass and Create a Garden!

 4. Thoroughly wet the cardboard to help it break down.
 The cardboard will serve as a further barrier to weeds, exhausting and eventually killing most of them.
 Once the growing season gets underway, you’ll find that any weeds that manage to make it through will be much easier to remove.

 5. Now add a thick layer of well-rotted organic matter.
 Add compost 3 to 4 inches thick over the paper or cardboard to hold it down.
 Fast-forward a few months, and any grass and weeds below will have rotted down, returning all that wonderful nitrogen back to the soil.
-Earthworms will work to incorporate the organic matter into the soil below gradually.
+Earthworms will work to gradually incorporate the organic matter into the soil below gradually.
 You’re left with loose, dark, moist soil with no weeds.

 If the organic matter in your bed is still lumpy at planting time, start vegetable seedlings off in plug trays or pots to plant out once they’ve grown a sturdy root system.
 This will also make it easy to space plants out at exactly the right distance, saving you time thinning out rows of seedlings.